timruiterkamp/browser-technologies-1819/README.md

 Somehow I got xmlHTTPrequest error: network error.
 But when I searched for a location there was no problem.
 It picked up the server side and the essention of the application is fullfilled.

 ### IE11

+While testing on IE11 I noticed some es6 things inside es5 code which I didn't code correctly.
+Tho the clien side scripting didn't work, the website did not break and server side worked perfectly.